 The locations provided by the collar will also serve as an early alert system, aiding in the better management of human-elephant conflicts in the landscape.

-Senior conservation scientist with Aaranyak and head of the Elephant Research and Conservation Division (ERCD) of the organisation, Dr Bibhuti Prasad Lahkar, said that the radio-collaring of wild elephants will help in understanding their ecology, habitat utilisation patterns, movements and occupancy in a more scientific manner.
+Senior conservation scientist with Aaranyak and head of the Elephant Research and Conservation Division (ERCD) of the organisation, Dr Bibhuti Prasad Lahkar, said the radio-collaring of wild elephants will help in understanding their ecology, habitat utilisation patterns, movements and occupancy in a more scientific manner.

 “This will aid in developing better elephant conservation strategies for the landscape.
 A team of Aaranyak biologists has been monitoring the elephant for the past two months to ensure the success of the radio collaring,” he added.